Block Agent (BONUS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Block Agent Historical Price

-According to the latest data gathered on Block Agent live price page, the current price of Block Agent is 0.00104181USD.
-The circulating supply of Block Agent(BONUS) is 29.47M BONUS , giving it a market capitalization of $30.71K.
+According to the latest data gathered on Block Agent live price page, the current price of Block Agent is 0.00104504USD.
+The circulating supply of Block Agent(BONUS) is 29.59M BONUS , giving it a market capitalization of $30.92K.

 The Block Agent Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BONUS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.